 In the days of road trip yore, families would pile into wood-paneled station wagons and blaze the trails of the American highway.
-But with cramped backseats and that awful Cheez-It mist hovering, road trips have always been something of a discomfort.
+But, with cramped backseats and that awful Cheez-It mist hovering, road trips have always been something of a discomfort.

 For the Outdoors

 Heading to the Great Outdoors, but rolling up in a mid-sized sedan or squeaky family van?
-Don?t sweat it.
-You can go full Grizzly Adams by adding a couple quick and easy car accessories.
+Don’t sweat it.
+You can go full Grizzly Adams by adding a couple of quick and easy car accessories.
 Throw on a rack system with two nine-foot PVC pipes and locking end caps to hold about a million (really, up to 80) fishing rods and some tackle boxes.

 Small Car Accessories

 Sitting in the driver’s seat for hours upon hours, driving through seemingly endless desert towns, could really tweak something or at least make your lower half fall asleep.
 Adding a gel-based cushion to your seats makes it feel like your floating, all cushy, when you’ve got a long haul ahead.

 And how about eating in the car?
 You may want to clip some time off of your trip by eating in the car, but that’s when the number four special ends up on your seat or Dr. Pepper gets spilled between the cracks in your middle console.
 Adding car accessories like an attachable work surface tray (even though it looks like a carhop accessory from the ’50s) does wonders to protect your car from food and drink spills.